okta/okta.github.io/_source/_posts/2018-06-25-react-spring-boot-photo-gallery-pwa.md

 The final feature &mdash; a webapp manifest &mdash; is included at `src/main/webapp/manifest.webapp`.
 It defines an app name, colors, and icons.
 You might want to adjust these to fit your app.

-## Deploy to Heroku
+## Deploy Your React + Spring Boot App to Heroku

 To deploy your app to Heroku, you'll first need to install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
+You can confirm its installed by running `heroku --version`.

 > If you don't have a Heroku account, go to [https://www.heroku.com/] and sign up.
 Don't worry, it's free and chances are you'll love the experience.